FG-s-Modlists/FGs-Modlists-Site/content/dnddc/mcm.md

 ### Settings
 - Depth of Field: Minimum/Off
+### SexLab
+- Install
+  -  Install/Update Sexlab 163 SE: CLICK HERE
+  -  Close the MCM and wait until the message appears stating that Sexlab is installed and ready before continuing.
+(The remaining Sexlab configuration will occur later.)
 ### A Matter of Time
 - Presets
   - Click "Load user settings", then wait for the confirmation message to appear.